tonidezman/Tenant-Costs/README.md

-# How to

-first run
+Run
 ```bash
 bundle exec rake tenant:scraper_start
 ```
-visit `localhost:3000` to see the current months expenses
+Visit `localhost:3000` to see the current months expenses

+# How to

 ## Scrape data
 ```bash